 Summit Drive Professional Development Plan is based on our school goals, as stated in our Action Plan, which is data-driven and aligned with the District Education Plan and the No Child Left Behind Act.
 Our professional development plan focuses on research-based programs, models, and best practices in education.
-The following table shows the professional development focus for each year.
-Staff development initiatives over the past four years continue to be on-going and revisited for refresher trainings.
-Also, new staff meetings are held monthly to introduce new staff to programs and procedures significant to Summit Drive.
+Below is our 2016-2017 professional development calendar.
+Our focus this year is on Literacy, Steam and Technology.
+Throughout the year we have investigated becoming a Leader in Me school.
+Parents and staff member have read Stephen Covey's book and visited other Leader in Me schools in our state.